-So anyway, if you followed my last few posts you already had a peak into the colors and how I came up with the names for the fables, the storyteller and the beholder.
+So despite my best intentions to share something every day I haven't posted for a week now.
+If you followed my last few posts you already had a peak into the colors and how I came up with the names for the fables, the storyteller and the beholder.
 Besides the final results I'm going to share today a bit of the backstory, what ideas inspired me originally, and initial sketches.

 The original idea for the drawings was about guilty pleasures or more generally games that are not played in the open, and my name for it was "the player".
 For an animal to symbolize pleasure I first thought of the pig, then the cat, which brought me to the Cheshire cat and the story of Alice in Wonderland.
 At the same time guilty pleasures reminded me of the movie Amelie, for example how she liked simple pleasures of life and playing innocent pranks on people.
 Interestingly, in scenes from Amelie and Tim Burton's Alice you can see both rabbits and hats.

 There are many different types of games and guilty pleasures.
 In the case of Amelie, she saw the world through stories and hid behind her pranks and fantasy because she was used to living in isolation and afraid of connecting with the real world.

 Who says rabbit and hats typically says magic tricks and magicians.
-That got me thinking about illusions and the idea of using a fictional animal, like the rabbit who grows antlers, the jackalope!
+That got me thinking about illusions and the idea of using a fictional animal, like the rabbit who grows antlers, the jackalope.
 And with that picture of Amelie wearing the mask I couldn't help but consider the raccoon, perfect to evoke secrecy and a bit of banditry.

 If you look trough the slideshow below I'm showing how I evolved the concept through writing and sketches.
 Eventually I saw an image of those painted board with holes that people can poke their through, it gave me a solution for having that many animal symbols into this drawing and still have it be simple.